 - 4 green cardamoms

-- Wash the rice and soak it in the water for about 30 minutes.
+- Wash the rice a few times and then soak it for 15 minutes.

 - In the mean time pour the milk into a heavy bottom pan.
 Drop the bay leaves and the cardamoms.

 - Now bring the milk to boil and then reduce to medium heat.
 Keep stirring occasionally as you simmer the milk for 15 minutes.

 - Drain the soaked rice and pour to the milk and keep stirring occasionally as the rice cooks.
 (DO NOT ADD SUGAR or JAGGERY AT THIS MOMENT)